derek164/timescale-taxi/README.md

 ```

 #### `pickup_location_daily_summary`
-This view is a solution to question (2).
+This view is the solution to question (2).
 It is a [continuous aggregate](https://docs.timescale.com/getting-started/latest/create-cagg/) of the `trip` table, with various statistics about passenger count and fare amount for a given pickup location and day.
 ```sql
 CREATE MATERIALIZED VIEW IF NOT EXISTS pickup_location_daily_summary WITH (timescaledb.continuous)